coostax/wt-common/README.md

-#Webapp skeleton tools - Common tools collection
+#Webapp tools - Common tools collection

 This collection provides common utilities for the webapp skeleton project, such as site configuration singleton loader a singleton file logger and a collection of utility functions for generating content.

 ## Installation

-You can install this collection using composer, you can either run
+You can install this collection in your project using composer
 ```
 composer install fccn/webapptools/common